lowe-lab-ucl/unet_segmentation_metrics/README.md

 *WORK IN PROGRESS*

-Simple Python 3 tools to assess the performance of UNet segmentation networks by comparing the ground truth image to the prediction.
+Simple Python 3 tools to assess the performance of UNet segmentation networks (or any other segmentation method) by comparing the ground truth image to the prediction.

 Use it to calculate:
 + Jaccard metric for object detection
 + Intersection over Union (IoU) for object segmentation accuracy
 + Localization (positional) error for estimating MOTP during tracking
 + Pixel identity

+TODO:
++ [x] Add strict matching with IoU threshold
++ [ ] Add confusion matrix for multi-label/classification type tasks

 ### Single image usage